-Budgeted cost: £20,302
+Budgeted cost: £28,705.75

-Activity Evidence that supports this approach Challenge number(s) addressed Provision of enrichment opportunities eg. Outdoor pursuits, visiting authors, Forest School, theatre trips, music, art, visits, workshops, clubs, etc. Evidence shows that children can learn in a variety of situations beyond the normal classroom experience - through clubs, outdoor experiences, visits and trips - these enrichment approaches can directly improve pupils' attainment Life skills and enrichment EEF (educationendowmentfoundation.or g.uk) 4 3 6 Provision of Homework packs.
+Activity Evidence that supports this approach Challenge number(s addresse er(s) Provision of enrichment opportunities eg. Outdoor pursuits, visiting authors, Forest School, theatre trips, music, art, visits, workshops, clubs, etc. Evidence shows that children can learn in a variety of situations beyond the normal classroom experience - through clubs, outdoor experiences, visits and trips - these enrichment approaches can directly improve pupils' attainment Life skills and enrichment EEF (educationendowmentfoundation.or g.uk) 4 3 6 Provision of Homework packs.
 Provision of Home Learning resources.
 Children often state that they are unable to complete their homework because they do not have the correct stationery or resources at home to complete assignments.
 The provision of HW packs removes this difficulty.
-7 3 6 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+7 3 6 Provision of uniform General well-being - children and families feel that they are not disadvantaged by not being able to afford a school uniform 3 4 7 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 Promote 'Punctuality months' - rewards/incentives for good attendance.
 Follow Durham LA attendance advice.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
+8

-8 Contingency fund for acute issues.
+Contingency fund for acute issues.
 Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
-All
+All ------------------------------------ --- -----

-Total budgeted cost: £83,200
+Total budgeted cost: £96,029